Putting My Big Boy Pants On.

 It wasn’t like I never saw it coming; it was one of my mother’s carved in stone rules.
 It was Rule #3 right after no motorcycles and graduating high school.

-It is funny how after hearing the same things over and over, you eventually begin to believe them yourself.
+It is funny how after hearing the same things over and over you eventually begin to believe them yourself.

-I just assumed I would be destined to start another manager trainee type job and I was hoping to find one in the Yorkdale Mall.
+I assumed I was destined to start another manager trainee type job and I was hoping to find one in the Yorkdale Mall.
 That would be my dream job, working in a store so close to home.
 Pretty pathetic I must say when I look back at the lofty aspirations I once had.
 I aspired to work long hours in the retail sector for shit pay at a store in a mall that I could easily walk to.

 Now the only question would be what store.

 Although I loved walking around Collegiate Sports, I had never given any thought about ever working there.
 On one of my visits a sign greeted me; the store was looking for a full-time installer ASAP.
-After inquiring about what an installer was, I quickly realized that it was not at all my type of work.
+After inquiring as to what an installer was, I quickly realized that it was not at all my type of work.
 I would be working in the backroom assembling bikes, installing ski bindings, sharpening skates and stringing racquets.
-In other words, I would have to be mechanically inclined and be knowledgeable in the use of common everyday tools.
+In other words I would have to be mechanically inclined and be knowledgeable in the use of common everyday tools.

 I told the manager that I would pass on the installer job, but I would be interested in the full-time sales job he also told me was becoming available the following week.
-By the end of the week, I had my dream job.
+By the end of the week I had my dream job.
 I was hired to work in the hockey dept. at the Collegiate Sports store in the Yorkdale Mall.

 Like my previous two jobs I would be paid minimum wage, but now I would also be working Saturdays.
 I hated the thought of working Saturdays and thought twice about even accepting the job.
-I then realized that any job at any store in the Yorkdale Mall would most likely include working on Saturdays.
+I realized that any job at any store in the Yorkdale Mall would most likely include working on Saturdays.
 The fact I was running the hockey dept. and working in a sports store sealed the deal and I happily accepted the job.

 I was so nervous before my first day and I really had my doubts if I would even fit in with the other staff members.
 They were sure to be all athletes and jocks excelling at every sport they ever played.
-I could not have been more wrong and Collegiate Sports was a great place to work.
+I could not have been more wrong about the staff and Collegiate Sports was a great place to work.
 It was so different than either of my previous other two jobs mostly because I actually loved working there.

 As the 70's drew to a close, my mother could see the writing was on the wall.
 She knew it was just a matter of time before my brother would also start working full-time and our family income would be too high to qualify for subsidized housing.
 Most parents in the Jungle would never claim their kid’s incomes since it would always mean either a rent increase or they would have to move out.
 Just like we had been on a waiting list for our apartment ten years earlier, there was always another family like us on the waiting list.
 There was always another family that now needed our apartment even more than we did.
 My mother could never live in subsidized housing by not reporting all of our incomes and depriving another needy family.